 It creates a lovely and natural shape, giving a little lift where needed without too much effort.
 The band underneath is wide, soft, and stretchy, so the bra sits very easily.

 There is a reason the triangle bra is one of Organic Basics’s bestsellers.
-And with my code DESPOBC you can receive 10% off any purchase.

 The Beauty of Tencel ™ Lite